RiccardoFoglio/Obsidian-Vault/Computer Architecture/Cache.md

 Write-Back: for each cache block, a flag (called dirty bit) is introduced, which remembers whether or not the block has been changed since it was loaded into the cache.
 When a block is evicted from the cache and the dirty bit is set, the block is copied from the cache to the main memory.
 Disadvantages:
-- the replacement is slower because it sometimes requirescopying in the main memory the replaced block
+- the replacement is slower because it sometimes requires copying in the main memory the replaced block
 - in multiprocessor systems there may be incoherence between the caches of different processors
 - it may not be possible to restore memory data after possible system failures.